NewsLocal News

 HARFORD, Md. — “It's time for this board to replace the superintendent," says one parent.

-Monday night, when the Harford County School Board held its monthly board meeting, dozens of people signed up to speak, many of them calling for change among the board after a student died inside of Joppatowne High School.
+Monday night, when the Harford County School Board held its monthly board meeting, dozens of people signed up to speak, many of them calling for change among the board after Warren Grant, 15, was shot and killed inside of Joppatowne High School on September 6.

 “We need to have a safe environment for the children, and that's not really being done very well," says another parent.